TL;DR

 Yay, More Infrastructure Week!

 Infrastructure ad infinitum continues, as FDOT is also adding a six-lane roadway from S.R.
 80 (Palm Beach Blvd.) to Bayshore Road.
-The Wilson Pigott Bridge over the Caloosahatchee River will be replaced with a high-span fixed bridge that will be able to allow large ships and boats to pass underneath without the use of a drawbridge.
+The Wilson Pigott Bridge over the Caloosahatchee River will be replaced with a high-span fixed bridge that will allow large ships and boats to pass underneath without a drawbridge.

 The intersection at Palm Beach Boulevard and S.R.
 31 will be reconfigured to a grade-separated one featuring an overpass and/or underpass to improve traffic flow.